 - The MMU recommends that uplift be paid only based on operating parameters that reflect the flexibility of the benchmark new entrant unit (CONE unit) in the PJM Capacity Market.
 (Priority: High.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that PJM not pay uplift to units not following dispatch, including uplift related to fast start pricing, and require refunds where it has made such payments.
+Status: Not adopted.) - The MMU recommends that PJM not pay uplift to units not following dispatch, including uplift related to fast start pricing, and require refunds - 15 Fuel type is reported by offer schedule, but it can be inaccurate on an hourly basis.
+16 The PJM Market Rules clarify that shortage case approval will be based on RT SCED, but does not address RT SCED case choice or load

+- where it has made such payments.
 This includes units whose offers are flagged for fixed generation in Markets Gateway because such units are not dispatchable.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM pay uplift based on the offer at the lower of the actual unit output or the dispatch signal MW.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends eliminating intraday segments from the calculation of uplift payments and returning to calculating the need for uplift based on the entire 24 hour operating day.
 (Priority: High.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends the elimination of day-ahead uplift to ensure that units receive an energy uplift payment based on their real-time output and not their day-ahead scheduled output.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that units not be paid lost opportunity cost uplift credits when PJM directs a unit to reduce output based on a transmission constraint or other reliability issue.
 There is no lost opportunity because the unit is required to reduce for the reliability of the unit and the system.
 (Priority: High.
 First reported 2021.
-Status: Not adopted.)
+Status: Not adopted.) - The MMU recommends reincorporating the use of net regulation revenues as an offset in the calculation of balancing generator credits.
+(Priority: Medium.
+First reported 2009.
+Status: Not adopted.) - The MMU recommends that self scheduled units not be paid energy uplift credits for their startup cost when the units are scheduled by PJM to start before the self scheduled hours.
+(Priority: Low.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends three modifications to the energy lost opportunity cost calculations: - The MMU recommends calculating LOC based on 24 hour daily periods for combustion turbines and diesels scheduled in the day-ahead